The best creamy chanterelle sauce recipe. It’s made with heavy cream, garlic, and parsley. It’s a must-try during the short chanterelle season!

 - Cut the onion into small cubes, chop the garlic very finely.

-- Add the cream, broth, worcestershire sauce and cook for another 2 minutes.
+- Add the cream, broth, Worcestershire sauce, and cook for another 2 minutes.

-- Season with salt and pepper, stir in chopped parsley.
+- Take the pan off the heat.
+Season with lemon juice, salt, and pepper.
+Stir in chopped parsley.

 - Enjoy!